JeremySales/ff-api/README.md

 ## Optimizations

+8/1/2022: Added Date tracking of watched movies.
+Will help with future components that display dates watched.
+Need to rework movies into their own cards, which can help display detailed information logged.
+New component ideas: Top Movies watched in X year, X month.
+Track achievements such as "Friday Night Flick Freak" for total number of consecutive Fridays where a movie was watched.

 Need to build some additional Get requests to help handle some additional features down the road, such as top 5 most watched movies, and least watched movies.

 ## Lessons Learned: